Flowchart Symbols and Notation [+ Cheat Sheet]

 If you’ve just been plunged into the world of flowcharts, you might feel like you’re drowning in a sea of rectangles, rhomboids, and whatever this shape is.
 In grade school, these shapes were just the fodder of your geometry homework, but when used in the context of a diagram, they convey a powerful additional layer of meaning.
 Each one has a specific purpose and provides information to viewers.
 The trick is figuring out what all of these shapes mean and learning how to use them appropriately.

-As you master the science of flowchart symbology, this comprehensive guide will give you exactly what you need to stay afloat.
-For quicker symbol mastery, we recommend using each of the shapes to build a Lucidchart diagram as you read what they stand for.
+As you master the science of flowchart symbology, this comprehensive flowchart symbols guide will give you exactly what you need to stay afloat.
+For quicker flowchart symbol mastery, we recommend using each of the shapes to build a Lucidchart diagram as you learn what they stand for.
 Then, you can use them to visualize processes, systems, and other big ideas with ease.

 Common flowchart symbols

-If nothing else, make sure you know these eight flowchart shapes.
-They are the bread and butter of any process flow and are ubiquitous in the world of diagramming.
+If nothing else, make sure you know these eight basic flowchart symbols and shapes.
+They are the bread and butter of any process flow and are ubiquitous in the world of diagramming and flowchart notation.

 |